GAIA-X4PLC-AAD/self-description-creator/README.md

 * `KEYCLOAK_`
 * `FEDERATED_CATALOGUE_`

+### Postman Collection

+This repository also contains a Postman collection that allows you to test the exposed HTTP endpoints.

 ## Development

 In the following you'll find instructions to consider in the case you plan to apply changes to the application source code.